Sense-making and meaning-making are often conflated or used interchangeably, but they have distinct meanings.

 Credit: Dave Snowden

-And, this is how I like to define sense-making.
+This is how I define sense-making.

 Sense-makingSense-making is the process by which we make sense of the world, especially complex situations for which there are usually no simple, apparent explanations.